 Treating your music as a product lifecycle is a repeated process that can happen from as little as a single to a project or your entire career run.
 All you have to do is listen to the metrics around the product to know how to go about it.

 Introduction: Fresh in the scene with a new style.
 You’ve tested it with freestyles or covers, and the public approves of it; new followers, positive comments, and some of them going viral.
-Then you move on to release a single (or 5 singles later), which begins to gain traction locally; probably an anthem for a new sound (shake shaku, zanku, sungba, etc.).
+Then you release a single (or five singles later), which begins to gain traction locally; probably an anthem for a new sound (shake shaku, zanku, sungba, etc.).

 Maturity: You’ve released your album, nominated (and probably won) for the Rookie of the Year Award.
 Done the radio tour, Press run, headlined a couple of shows, and opened for more established acts.
-A portion of your fans begins to complain about the monotonic nature or lack of flexibility of your sound.
-The anticipation that follows your “New Music Soon” begins to die off, and your streaming numbers begin to drop – slowly – per release.
+A portion of your fans begins to complain about your sound’s monotonic nature or lack of flexibility.
+The anticipation that follows your “New Music Soon” begins to die off, and your streaming numbers slowly drop per release.

-Decline: Social conversations about you and/or your move somewhat disappears.
-Those who joined in on your wave either due to peer pressure or bandwagon have moved on.
+Decline: Social conversations about you and your move somewhat disappears.
+Those who joined in on your wave, either due to peer pressure or bandwagon, have moved on.
 Your song comes on while in the shower with soapy eyes, and they still come out to hit ‘Next’.
-The streaming numbers begin to drop like the Naira regardless of the number of new releases.
+The streaming numbers begin to drop like the Naira, regardless of the number of new releases.
 It is at this point every artist reinvents themselves in other to restart the entire lifecycle while being in the mainstream.

 Their audience at this point ate their age group and younger.
 You have the resources to give them the clout you require to remain in the mainstream spotlight.
 It’s pointless competing with them or making yourself inaccessible to them.

 But you won’t do that.
 You’re an OG.
 You want to be sought-after.
-You popped 10 years ago, you have no idea or can’t relate to the pains and challenges of the current 13 to 24 years olds, you can’t connect with them, and the best way to do that is to collaborate with those who can.
+You popped ten years ago.
+You have no idea or can’t relate to the pains and challenges of the current 13 to 24 years olds.
+You can’t connect with them; the best way to do that is to collaborate with those who can.
 They are the new active listeners and fanbases that generate the clout you seek.

 The business of music is beyond “I’m more talented, so I don’t need you.”
 You finna starve, fam!
 Pay attention to the metrics and make the necessary tweaks.